Cybersecurity: Safeguarding Businesses, People and Assets Online

 - Seal of Cybersecurity

 - IEC 62443

 To meet the growing needs of cloud service providers, we provide third-party certification assurance services.
 This independent assessment enables you to demonstrate that your cloud services meet appropriate service standards across a range of criteria – for example: data protection, security, environment, infrastructure, applications and compatibility.

 As the global leader in professional training, we offer worldwide centres of excellence, providing the very best learning and development solutions customised to your exact needs.
 We offer high-quality training and development at every level of your organisation – anywhere in the world.

 In a digital economy, one of the most valuable assets is data.
 The need to trust in data (its veracity), as well as to demonstrate proper handling (privacy) and intactness (integrity) is key for organisations.
 The ability to detect, withstand, respond to and recover from attacks or security breaches is a cornerstone for business continuity.
 We help you to build, develop and improve your data handling capacity.
-From online solutions to assist data management, such as GDPRonline, to the assessment of data handling policies for mobile applications, we enable you to confirm that you handle customer data in a sensitive, secure and compliant manner.
+From online solutions to assist data management to the assessment of data handling policies for mobile applications, we enable you to confirm that you handle customer data in a sensitive, secure and compliant manner.